Fear the Walking Dead: Fear the Walking Dead: Flight 462

 Fear the Walking Dead: Flight 462, a 16-part web series, premiered on October 4, 2015, on AMC.com; it also aired as promos during The Walking Dead season 6.
-Two of the web series' characters, Alex (previously known as Charlie) and Jake, are introduced in Fear the Walking Dead season 2, episode 3 ("Ouroboros").
+Two of the web series's characters, Alex (previously known as Charlie) and Jake, are introduced in Fear the Walking Dead season 2, episode 3 ("Ouroboros").

 Fear the Walking Dead: Passage

 A second 16-part web series debuted on October 17, 2016, and episodes were made available online weekly and aired as promos during the seventh season of The Walking Dead.
 The web series follows Sierra, a capable survivor, who helps an injured woman named Gabi as they try to find sanctuary.
 The series was written by Lauren Signorino and Mike Zunic, and directed by Andrew Bernstein.

 The Althea Tapes

 A six-part web series was released from July 27 to August 8, 2019, on AMC.com and YouTube.
 The web series features Althea interviewing different survivors for their story.